Vagr9K/Blog/content/posts/git-aliases/index.md

 ## But in the end...

 Those aliases might be an overkill for your use case.
-If you ever feel like you are wasting more time on "upgrading" your workflow instead of getting work done, consider stopping.
+If you ever feel like you are wasting more time on "upgrading" your workflow instead of getting actual work done, consider stopping.

-That being said, you can check out the full file in [my dotfiles repo](https://github.com/Vagr9K/dotfiles/blob/master/git/gitconfig).
+That being said, you can check out the full `.gitconfig` in [my dotfiles repo](https://github.com/Vagr9K/dotfiles/blob/master/git/gitconfig).